Case Studies A journey to become more intelligence driven

 Independence

-A further significant benefit for CQC has been the ability to maintain aspects of the system themselves.
+A further significant benefit for CQC has been the ability to maintain aspects of the system itself.
 This has meant that CQC’s trained team can change areas such as reports, forms and workflow settings without having to contact CACI.